 Gut-Brain Connection: What is it?
-A new type of network has been discovered by researchers at Johns Hopkins University School of Medicine that could be used to diagnose and treat diseases such as depression, anxiety, diabetes, and even cancer.
+Researchers at Johns Hopkins University School of Medicine discovered a new type of network that could be used to diagnose and treat diseases such as depression, anxiety, diabetes, and even cancer.

 How Can I Improve The Gut-Brain Connection

 Your gut contains the most concentrated population of immune cells anywhere else in your body.
-The enteric nervous system (ENS) is called the second brain because its functions include regulating digestion, absorption, secretion, motility, blood flow, immune function, pain sensation, temperature regulation.
+The enteric nervous system (ENS) is called the second brain because it regulates digestion, absorption, secretion, motility, blood flow, immune function, pain sensation, and temperature regulation.
 Because it controls so many different bodily processes, including digestion, communication, respiration, blood pressure, temperature regulation, immune response, pain perception, and sleep cycles.
 This communication between the brain and intestines is called the “gut-brain” axis.
 It has been called “the body’s master gland.”
-Modern diseases such as obesity, depression, and irritable bowel syndrome (IBS) share common risk factors, including poor gut microbiota composition.
+Modern diseases like obesity, depression, and irritable bowel syndrome (IBS) share common risk factors, including poor gut microbiota composition.

 There are trillions of bacteria living inside our bodies called “microbiota.”
 These microbes live within us, outnumbering human cells tenfold!
 Every person has their microbiome (microbiota) — an ecosystem of bacteria living within us.
 Diversity and composition of the gut microbiota change during life because of various factors, including diet, hormones, antibiotics, emotions, or gut diseases.
 An intestinal infection disturbs the normal function of the digestive system, which causes GI problems.